 Basics First – NSCCL Full Form and History

-What are the objectives of NSCCL?
+What are the Objectives of NSCCL?

-- Keeping strict short-cycle settlements
+- Ensuring strict short-cycle settlements

 - Offering counter-party risk guarantee for concerned parties

-- Facilitating the risk-addressing system
+- Facilitating a robust risk-addressing system

 - Partnership firms